Scezaquer/dubious-programming-language/README.md

 which is about `5e-324`.

-In order to convert from int to float, or float to int, you should use the `inttof(x: float)` and `ftoint(x: float)` functions in cast.dpl.
+In order to convert from int to float, or float to int, you should use the `std::math::inttof(x: float)` and `std::math::ftoint(x: float)` functions in cast.dpl.
 These will actually give the correct number, unlike type casting.
 Note that ftoint rounds to the closest integer.
-If the decimal is .5, see x86-64 `cvtsd2si` doc to know if it will round up or down.
-TODO: implement in stdlib, make .5 behavior reliable.
+If the decimal is .5, it should round to the closest even, but see x86-64 `cvtsd2si` doc to know if it will round up or down.
+You may also use `std::math::ceil(x: float)` or `std::math::floor(x: float)`.

+TODO: using ftoint after ceil or floor should be broken as ceil and floor overwrite the variable that controls how the rounding is done.

 ## Type casting